Thursday, December 30, 2021

 Parnell Place, from Parnell Bridge.

 As Jane McCarthy exited the hotel and crossed the road a Free State lorry came at speed from the direction of Parnell Bridge.
-The driver saw the lady crossing Parnell Place and sounded his horn but, it proved too late.
+The driver saw the lady crossing Parnell Place and sounded the horn but, it proved too late.
 The army lorry ploughed into the unfortunate lady and she died later that night at the South Infirmary Hospital.

 Free State lorry on Patrick Street 1922.